MaaAssistantArknights/maa-cli/README-EN.md

 kill_adb_on_exit = false
 ```

-The feild `user_resource` is used to specify whether load user resource, which is a boolean value.
+The field `user_resource` is used to specify whether load user resource, which is a boolean value.
 If it is `true`, additional resources in `$MAA_CONFIG_DIR/resource` directory will be loaded at last (after all other resources).
 This is identical to the `--user-resource` command line option.
 See `maa help run` for more information.

 The `resources` field is used to specify additional resources, which is a list of resource directories (if relative path is given, it will be relative to `$(maa dir resource)/resource` directory):